Cognitive behavioral therapy: Smartphone app-delivered

 Another new method of access is the use of mobile app or smartphone applications to deliver self-help or guided CBT.
-Technology companies are developing mobile-based artificial intelligence chatbot applications in delivering CBT as an early intervention to support mental health, to build psychological resilience, and to promote emotional well-being.
-Artificial intelligence (AI) text-based conversational application delivered securely and privately over smartphone devices have the ability to scale globally and offer contextual and always-available support.
 Active research is underway including real-world data studies that measure effectiveness and engagement of text-based smartphone chatbot apps for delivery of CBT using a text-based conversational interface.
 Recent market research and analysis of over 500 online mental healthcare solutions identified 3 key challenges in this market: quality of the content, guidance of the user and personalisation.

 A study compared CBT alone with a mindfulness-based therapy combined with CBT, both delivered via an app.
 It found that mindfulness-based self-help reduced the severity of depression more than CBT self-help in the short-term.
 Overall, NHS costs for the mindfulness approach were £500 less per person than for CBT.

-Reading self-help materials

-Enabling patients to read self-help CBT guides has been shown to be effective by some studies.
-However one study found a negative effect in patients who tended to ruminate, and another meta-analysis found that the benefit was only significant when the self-help was guided (e.g. by a medical professional).

-Group educational course

-Patient participation in group courses has been shown to be effective.
-In a meta-analysis reviewing evidence-based treatment of OCD in children, individual CBT was found to be more efficacious than group CBT.

 Types

 Brief cognitive behavioral therapy

 Brief cognitive behavioral therapy (BCBT) is a form of CBT which has been developed for situations in which there are time constraints on the therapy sessions and specifically for those struggling with suicidal ideation and/or making suicide attempts.
 BCBT was based on Rudd's proposed "suicidal mode", an elaboration of Beck's modal theory.
 BCBT takes place over a couple of sessions that can last up to 12 accumulated hours by design.
 This technique was first implemented and developed with soldiers on active duty by Dr. M. David Rudd to prevent suicide.